 The leafcutter bee is an efficient pollinator for summer gardens and flowers.
 The female leafcutter bee carries pollen on the underside of her hairy abdomen, and then scrapes the pollen off within her individual nesting hole.
 Pollen is carried loose and dry on her hair and it falls off easily as she moves among blossoms.
 Alfalfa leafcutter bees do not mind being hit on the head as the alfalfa flower’s keel is tripped open and this characteristic is what made them the darling of alfalfa fields.
 Although they are named after alfalfa, these bees are generalists that will visit many different kinds of flowers.
 Leafcutter bees have a short flying range of only 300 feet from their bee house and you can be sure they are busy at work nearby in your garden or field.
 Leafcutter bees are active in the warm summer months and they are perfect for pollinating squash, melons, cucumbers, peas and other summer vegetables and fruits.

 Leafcutters bees are solitary bees, which means each female is fertile and she does all of the chores to raise her young.
 These solitary female bees gather pollen and nectar, lay eggs, cut and gather leaves, and defend their nesting holes.
-Leafcutter bees are extremely gentle and allow you to approach their bee house without fear of being stung.
+Though their scientific name may sound intimidating (megachile rotundata), leafcutter bees are extremely gentle.
+They may allow you to approach their bee house without fear of being stung.
 Instead, she may be shy and wait for you to leave the vicinity of her nesting house or simply fly around you.
 Even though leafcutter bees are solitary, they like company because they build their nests near one another.
 There is no sharing of nests, however.
 Gregarious (neighborly) bees are perfect for farms where lots of bees are needed to pollinate the fields.

 Although leafcutter bees have stingers, they will only sting if their life is threatened.
 More times than not, stings are caused by being caught in clothing and the bee thinks it is being squished.
 Even if you are unfortunate enough to be stung, the effects are generally no worse than a mosquito bite.